 In 2022, the United States enacted the Inflation Reduction Act, which includes a 15% corporate alternative minimum tax on adjusted financial statement income ("AFSI").
-For a corporation that is a member of a foreign-parented multi-national group, the CAMT applies where (i) the three-year average annual AFSI from all members of the foreign-parented multi-national group exceeds \$1 billion, and (ii) the three-year average annual AFSI from the group's U.S. corporation(s) is \$100 million or more.
-The Internal Revenue Service ("IRS") has issued guidance on the application and calculation of the CAMT, but significant additional guidance is expected to be released in future regulations to be promulgated by the U.S. Treasury.
-As such, the CAMT's impact on our effective tax rate for 2023 currently remains uncertain.
+For a U.S. corporation that is a member of a foreign-parented multi-national group ("FPMG"), the CAMT applies where (i) the three-year average annual AFSI from all members of the foreign-parented multi-national group exceeds \$1 billion, and (ii) the three-year average annual AFSI from the group's U.S. corporation(s) is \$100 million or more.
+Initial guidance included a safe harbor rule applicable to the first tax year beginning after 2022, lowering the thresholds for global three-year average AFSI to \$500 million and U.S. AFSI to \$50 million (the "Simplified Method"), eliminating the reporting obligation in 2023.
+We used the Simplified Method for the 2023 tax year.
+The Internal Revenue Service ("IRS") has issued recent guidance on the application and calculation of the CAMT in proposed regulations, but significant additional guidance is required to reasonably comply with the rules.
+We expect that final regulations will be promulgated in 2025 by the U.S. Treasury.
+As such, the CAMT's impact on our effective tax rate for 2024 and future years remains uncertain.